-The Energy Storage Initiative supports and assists energy storage technologies and projects that improve the reliability of the Victorian electrical system, drive the development of clean technologies, and boost the local economy.
+The Energy Storage Initiative supported and assisted energy storage technologies and projects to improve the reliability of the Victorian electrical system, drive the development of clean technologies, and boost the local economy.
+It has enhanced system security, resilience and reliability, especially in peak demand periods.

-Supporting the integration of energy storage is one of the actions outlined in the Renewable Energy Action Plan, released in July 2017.
+Supporting the integration of energy storage is one of the actions outlined in the Victorian Governments Renewable Energy Action Plan, released in July 2017.

 Find out more about large-scale batteries in the information sheet.
 (PDF, 470.6 KB)

-The two projects selected under the Energy Storage Initiative include:
+The two projects selected under the Energy Storage Initiative are:

 Ballarat Energy Storage System

-The battery system is being supplied by Fluence, will be owned by AusNet Service, and operated by Energy Australia.
+The battery system was supplied by Fluence, is owned by AusNet Service, and operated by Energy Australia.

 See Spotless Sustainability Services' website for more information